"My horse has just been diagnosed EMS."

 I was first introduced to the equine metabolic world around a year after I got Murf back in 2000.
 He was then aged 7, had just had his first spasmodic colic episode with me, had a huge crest, and the vet declared him Insulin Resistant.

 I’m the first to put my hand in the air and say that in those early days I really struggled to balance his system.
-I was clueless; there was so little information available and I totally relied on my vet, who could only offer "avoid molasses".
+I was clueless (well, it was over 20-years ago); there was so little information available and I totally relied on my vet, who could only offer "Avoid molasses".
 There were very few answers coming back to my numerous questions regarding the How & Why of this apparent 'metabolic' state Murf was afflicted with.
-Back then, laminitis was also thought of purely as a hoof condition, whereas 2-decades on we now know that it's very much a a systemic disrupted gut/endocrine (hormone) condition with the resulting laminitis just one of many symptoms thereof.
+Back then, laminitis was also thought of purely as a hoof condition, whereas 2-decades on we now know that it's very much a systemic disrupted gut/endocrine (hormone)/multi-metabolic detoxification disorder (KPU - the gut:liver:kidneys pathway), with the resulting laminitis just one of many symptoms thereof.

 Chronic metabolic issues have only been around for the last 20-40 years, mainly in developed countries where horses aren’t working animals anymore, kept more as pets for sports and leisure, and its in this category that we have this high rate of chronic metabolic syndromes in our horses.
 Reason?
 Simply because (a) the feeding and housing of our modern horse is not like it used to be before bicycles/landrovers/tractors/taxis, and (b) us humans got involved, thinking we knew better than the equine gut on how to feed and digest 😉

 This same principal applies today – our modern day’s equine gut system is exactly the same as that of its ancestors.
-To this day a horses’s gut is still designed to consume plants low in nutrients - as in starch, sugar, fat and protein - but with a high cellulose-fibre content, so when they meet our 21st century neon-green grass blades with no stems, it blows them apart.
-And instead of walking slowly for 20-30 miles/day to find water and a meagre yet diverse diet – grasses, herbs, leaves, branches, fruits, roots, nuts and seeds – we plonk them in a small area of grass blades with super-high levels of sucrose/fructose/glucose, or if they’re lucky, hay, where they’ll get fibre-filled grass stems.
+To this day a horse’s gut is still designed to consume plants low in nutrients - as in starch, sugar, fat and protein - but with a high cellulose-fibre content, so when they meet our 21st century neon-green grass blades with no stems, it blows their gut system apart.
+And instead of walking slowly for 20-30 miles/day to find water and a meagre yet diverse diet – grasses, herbs, leaves, branches, fruits, roots, nuts and seeds – we plonk them in a small area of grass blades only, filled with super-high levels of sucrose/fructose/glucose.
+To get their essential fibre, they’ve got to eat hay. or if they’re lucky, hay, where they’ll get fibre-filled grass stems.

 Then along came us humans.
 When mankind started to domesticate the horse, originally we continued feeding them how they’d fed themselves in the wild.
 It’s only in last 20-40 years that with the advent of intensive farming practices, us humans have stepped in thinking we know better, and sadly, today’s modern way of horse feeding has very little to do with what evolution created in 50-million+ years.

-No matter how hard us humans have tried to shake-up the horse’s very well established inner-engine, we can’t change 50-million years’ worth of healthy practice in 20-40-years - it simply won’t work because our horse’s inner engine is still the same as the wild horse.
+No matter how hard us humans have tried to shake-up the horse’s very well established inner-engine, we can’t change 50-million years’ of finely-tuned health that works perfectly, in 20-40-years - it simply won’t work because our 21st century horse’s inner engine is still the same as the wild horse.
 We gave it a darned good go tho, and the end-results are there for all of us to see.

 So how have we got it all wrong for our horses?